jameshfisher/jameshfisher.com/_posts/2017-10-31-web-cryptography-api-hmac.md

 ---
-title: "Signing a string with HMAC using the Web Crypto API"
+title: Signing a string with HMAC using the Web Crypto API
-tags: ["programming", "crypto", "javascript"]
+tags:
+  - programming
+  - crypto
+  - javascript
 ---

 Below, you can type a plaintext string, and enter a secret key.